straightvisions/plugin_sv_forms/readme.txt

 = Plugin Description =

-SV Gutenform is a block that allows you to create forms in Gutenberg, with ease.
+SV Forms is a block that allows you to create forms in Gutenberg, with ease.

 = Team =